ibm-cloud-docs/vpc/eos-hardware-considerations.md

 **Best practices for upgrades:**

 - Read your hardware vendor's documentation to understand the differences between the old and new hardware.
-- Consider the instance downtime that is required for the upgrade.
+- Consider the downtime that is required for the upgrade.
 - Create a backup of your original instance.
 For more information, see [Best practices for backups](/docs/vpc?topic=vpc-backups-vpc-best-practices&interface=ui).
 - Test that the new instance with the updated hardware works properly before you migrate data or delete your original instance.